 Montgomery defines audit as: An examination done systematically over a set of records and books of an organization or a business so as to determine and to report upon the existing facts regarding their financial activity and results thereon.

 Economic decisions must be built on the information that is available at the moment when the commitment is being made.
-As the society has become more complicated and unstable, the likelihood of unreliable data provided to decision makers, has increased.
-This happens due to the reasons: immense amount of data, remote or out-of-reach information and existence of composite exchange transactions.
+As society has become more complicated and unstable, the likelihood of unreliable data provided to decision-makers, has increased.
+This happens due to the reasons: the immense amount of data, remote or out-of-reach information and the existence of composite exchange transactions.

-For this problem of unreliable data to be overcome, the decision maker must design some methods to assure that the available data is reliable enough for decision making.
-In doing this, decision-maker must contemplate the cost to obtain sufficiently valid data against the expected profit.
+For this problem of unreliable data to be overcome, the decision-maker must design some methods to assure that the available data is reliable enough for decision making.
+In doing this, the decision-maker must contemplate the cost to obtain sufficiently valid data against the expected profit.

 After a certain period of time, the objective of audit shifted and audit was now expected to ascertain whether the existing account details were true and fair rather than the detection of errors and frauds in the record.

 The objectives of the audit can be bifurcated as:

 Primary Objectives of Audit: Major objectives framed for any audit are categorized under Primary objectives of the audit.
 Following are some of them:

 Subsidiary Objectives of Audit: The objectives that are designed to achieve the primary objectives.
 They are as follows: